 Pay for the time you use – If you need a specific service online, say, for a new project your business has just won, then you pay for the resources that you need for as long as you need them.
 If your needs change then you can quickly and easily adapt the services that you pay for, up or down, to take account of that change.

 Close integration with existing tools – Many of us rely on Microsoft products and services to do our day-to-day business, including on-premise applications like Word, Excel and Project or online solutions like Office 365, so investing in a cloud platform that seamlessly integrates with Microsoft products makes sense.
+Perhaps it would be wise to offer microsoft office training to employees so they can gain a better understanding of the software they’ll be dealing with.
 Cloud integration does not just have to be about applications.
 Your business can integrate virtual machines in Azure with their on-premises infrastructure.

 Always available – As with all cloud services, one of the key benefits of Microsoft Azure is reliability.
 Microsoft is one of the most credible and reliable long-standing brands in history and they power some of the world’s most recognizable and widely-used online services, boasting 99.95% uptime.